Appinventiv Call Button

 Key takeaways:

-• Legacy systems now represent operational and regulatory risk, not just technical debt
+• Legacy systems in Australian enterprises now represent measurable cost, operational risk, and compliance exposure, not just technical debt.

 We see this most clearly in regulated and asset-heavy sectors.
-Banking, mining, healthcare, government, and national retail networks rely on systems built for stability, not adaptability.
+Banking, mining, healthcare, government, and retail networks rely on systems built for stability, not adaptability.
 Those systems now struggle to support real-time reporting, cyber resilience, data transparency, and rapid change.
-The tension for leadership teams is not whether to act, but how to modernise without disrupting critical operations or creating new forms of risk.

 Get an Estate Readiness Assessment